cloud-gov/aws-elasticsearch-example/README.md

-# aws-elasticsearch-example
+# aws-elasticsearch-example [Work in progress]

-## Why this project
+## About

-Here are the goals of this project and how we'll measure its success.

--
+This repository has a series of examples for migrating your cloud.gov applications to use the new Elasticsearch service using [AWS Elastisearch](https://aws.amazon.com/elasticsearch-service/).

 ## Contributing